-Since Power BI Embedded is a part of Azure, it is possible to use the service with the $200 credit received when signing up for Azure.
+Since Power BI Embedded is a part of Azure, it's possible to use the service with the $200 credit received when signing up for Azure.

-Is Power BI Embedded available for sovereign clouds (US Government, Germany, China)?
+Is Power BI Embedded available for national clouds (US Government, Germany, China)?

-Power BI Embedded is available for some sovereign clouds.
-It still is NOT available for the China cloud.
+Power BI Embedded is also available for national clouds.

 Is Power BI Embedded available for non-profits and educational?